 Cornerstones is a skills-based company and we strongly believe that self-editing techniques can be taught.
 We regularly give lectures at universities, writer conferences and workshops.
 Check out our Twitter feed for upcoming events and discussions.

 Julie Gourinchas earned her Bachelor’s degree in English Literature at Reed College in Portland, Oregon.
 An internship with an independent Portland publishing house, Elly Blue Publishing, nurtured a nascent interest in the publishing world.
 She pursued this dream while attending the Columbia Publishing Course at Oxford University in September 2016.
-Julie joined the Cornerstones team as an editorial assistant in 2017, later becoming Managing Editor within her first year.
+Julie joined the Cornerstones team as an editorial assistant in 2017, and was later promoted within her first year.
 Her role includes managing author/editor relations, sourcing new editorial talent, and assisting Helen with scouting.
 Julie’s reading interests include literary fiction, southern gothic, historical, young adult, and narrative nonfiction.

 Sarah Rouse graduated from Oxford Brookes University with a Bachelor’s degree in English Literature.
 She has prior experience as a proofreader and copyeditor, and completed internships at OUP and Palgrave Macmillan during her time at university.
-Sarah joined the Cornerstones team in September 2017 as the editorial assistant, before becoming the Assistant Editor in March, and the Desk Editor in October 2018.
+Sarah joined the Cornerstones team in September 2017 as the editorial assistant, before her promotion.
 Her role involves liaising with authors and editors, assessing new author enquiries, tracking project progress, and assisting the team.
 In her spare time, Sarah enjoys reading literary and experimental fiction, poetry, noir, dark/urban YA, and suspense narratives.